 Over the years, he spearheaded the advance of Israeli wines in overseas markets.
 He has been referred to as 'The Ambassador of Israeli wine' (by Israel Wines), 'The English voice of Israeli wine' (Jewish Week), 'The Robert Mondavi of Israel' (Wine Musings), 'the dean of the Israeli wine industry' (Sommelier News) and the ‘Game-Changer of Israeli Wines’ (‘Desert & Cities’.)

 Adam Montefiore regularly writes about wine in Israeli and international publications.
 He is the wine writer for the Jerusalem Post and also writes for www.wines-israel.com and the Jewish Chronicle.

 He has written or contributed to the books ‘The Wine Route of Israel’, ‘Shvill Ha’Yayin’, ‘The Book of New Israeli Food’ and ‘Wines of Israel’.
 He contributes to Hugh Johnson’s Pocket Wine Book, Oz Clarke’s Pocket Wine A-Z, The World Atlas of Wine and Jancis Robinson MW's The Oxford Companion To Wine.
 He also provided assistance to Robert Parker's Wine Buyer's Guide and The Sotheby's Wine Encyclopedia.

-Now he is a partner in the Israeli Wine Experience, which educates about Israeli wine and the new Handcrafted Wines of Israel, a select group of boutique wineries and cult wines.
-He also acts as a wine consultant to a number of wineries.
+Now he is a partner in both the Israeli Wine Experience, which educates about Israeli wine and the new Handcrafted Wines of Israel, a select group of boutique wineries and cult wines.
+He is CEO of Adam Montefiore Wine Consultancy, working with a number of wineries.
 He is a specialist on the wines of Israel and the Eastern Mediterranean, and a fervent advocate of the Eastern Mediterranean as a quality wine region.